Speak to UNOPS about this role at Global Careers for Women 2018

 - Stakeholder Management

-Experience: Five years (or more based on academic credentials) of progressive experience in project development and management, with focus on monitoring, reporting, development and coordination in either public or private sector organisations.
+Two years (or more based on academic credentials) of progressive experience in project development and management, with focus on monitoring, reporting, development and coordination in either public or private sector organizations.

 PRINCE2® Foundation (required)

 - Two years or more of relevant experience is required with a Master’s degree in relevant field.
 A combination of Bachelor’s degree with an additional 2 years of relevant work experience may be accepted in lieu of the education requirements outlined above.(or more based on academic credentials).